da0x/git_branch/README.md

 ## Example Output

-Here is an example of how `git select` looks in the terminal:
+Here is an example of how `git select` looks for terminal:

 ```
 $ git select